KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/avi-cnr-integration.hbs.md

 # Configure Cloud Native Runtimes with VMware NSX Advanced Load Balancer

-This topic tells you how to configure Cloud Native Runtimes, commonly known as CNRs, with VMware NSX Advanced Load Balancer, formerly known as Avi Networks.
+This topic tells you how to configure Cloud Native Runtimes (CNRs) with VMware NSX Advanced Load Balancer, formerly known as Avi Networks.

 ## <a id="overview"></a> Overview